Omar-p/learning-notes/aws/aws.md

 ### DeletionPolicy

-- if u delete a logica resource from a template .. by default , the physical resource will be deleted as well.
+- if u delete a logical resource from a template .. by default , the physical resource will be deleted as well.
 - this can cause data loss
   - RDS, EC2 with attached EBS volume
 - with deletion policy u can control the behavior of the physical resource when the logical resource is deleted.
   - DELETE(Default), Retain or (if supported) Snapshot.
     - snapshot supported in EBS Volume, ElastiCache, RDS, Redshift, Neptune.
     - snapshots continue on past stack lifetime - u have to clean up ($$).
 - <b> ONLY APPLIES TO DELETE ..
-NOT REPLACE.
+NOT REPLACE. </b>
   - delete the stack, delete the logical resource from the template.
 - ![deletionPolicy](images/cfn/cfn-deletionPolicy.png)